Siding Frequently Asked Questions

 Is removing all the old siding necessary?

-Removing all of the old siding is not always necessary when your home is being resided.
+Removing all of the old siding is not always necessary when your home is being re-sided.
 It depends on what has been previously installed, what you are having installed now, and what shape your siding is currently in.
+Mallard Exteriors will look at your property and determine the next best step for your siding.